 The various solutions tabled emphasised two aspects in particular.
 It is important to develop the strategy together with all parties involved before the implementation process, so that the entire team can align themselves accordingly.
 This is the only way for collaboration to succeed in a truly agile process that offers adequate leeway for spontaneous research and user tests.
 And it means you can always question whether the goals are realistic, thereby reducing the risk of failure once it is already too late.
 Other presentations vividly demonstrated the potential pitfalls in using agile processes in everyday business activities, because these require a certain corporate culture.

-The several practical presentations reflected the current market situation and offered our three concept developers plenty of ideas for their everyday strategic product development.
-Overall, they thoroughly enjoyed the IA Konferenz 2016 and came away with plenty of inspiration, as well as a better understanding of the UX strategy.
+The several practical presentations reflected the current market situation and offered us, three concept developers, plenty of ideas for our everyday strategic product development.
+Overall, we thoroughly enjoyed the IA Konferenz 2016 and came away with plenty of inspiration, as well as a better understanding of the UX strategy.